mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 ## Deployments

 Let's start by creating a deployment descriptor for our CAS server.
-To keep things simple, I started out with a plain CAS container image that is published by the CAS project on [Docker Hub](https://hub.docker.com/r/apereo/cas/):
+To keep things simple, I started with a plain CAS container image that is published by the CAS project on [Docker Hub](https://hub.docker.com/r/apereo/cas/):

 ```bash
 kubectl create deployment cas --image=apereo/cas:6.4.4.2 \